anpct/nextcloud/README.md

 # nextcloud

-docker compose for setting up nexlouds with grafana and prometheus for monitoring
+docker compose for setting up nextcloud with grafana and prometheus for monitoring